Polyanyanwu/football-quiz-pp2/README.md

 - JavaScript : <a id = "javascript"></a>
     The interactivity was achieved using JavaScript.
     The JavaScript was organized into three different files:
-    1. The Config.js contains the constants that drive the limits used for the site; e.g. Total Number of Questions per session; time duration for the quiz; total answer options, etc. These config variables enable the change of these variables that determine the overall actions on the site from a central point.
+    1. The Config.js contains the constants that drive the limits used for the site; e.g. Total Number of Questions per session; time duration for the quiz; total answer options, etc. These configuration variables enable the change of these variables that determine the overall actions on the site from a central point.
     2. The model.js contains the database of the questions modeled with an array of football question and answer objects.
 There are two arrays; one for the amateur and another for the professional options.
+It would have been good to build our model through an Application Programming Interface (API) call.
+However, within the time limit, I could not find an API that has questions on soccer with explanation of the answers that fits my model, hence I had to create my data model in the application.
     3. The controller.js is where the application logic is implemented; it imports data from the config.js and the model.js.

  - Font Images : <a id = "fonts"></a>